 When you run the Action containing this command, a file is generated in the specified folder, with the name matching the email address.
 This file contains:

 google: A binary file with the required access token, refresh token, and expiration details.

-outlook: A JSON file with the required access token, refresh token, and expiration details.
+outlook/postgres: A JSON file with the required access token, refresh token, and expiration details.

 Data in this credential file helps to generate new tokens upon expiration, for seamless automation.